-When applying for admission to the College, students are asked to submit the following credentials to the Office of Admissions:
+When applying for admission to the college, students are asked to submit the following credentials to the Office of Admissions:

-- 1. An Application for Admission form.
+- 1. An Application for Admission.
 (Note: An Application for Admission may be submitted at any time after the successful completion of the junior year of secondary school; however, decisions regarding admission are not made until after September 1.) - 2.
 An official high school transcript. - 3.
 Official transcripts from all post-secondary colleges or universities, if any. - American College Test (ACT) scores or Scholastic Aptitude Test (SAT) scores.

-Decisions are made on applications once they are complete.
+Decisions are made on applications once they are complete after September 1 of the year prior to intended enrollment.
 Applicants are notified promptly by mail.
-Following acceptance, students intending to enroll are required to submit a \$100.00 non-refundable commitment fee which is applied to the costs of enrollment.
+Following acceptance, students intending to enroll are required to submit a \$100.00 non-refundable commitment fee, which is held as a deposit for the duration of their time at Lakeland.